All Episodes

 Yeah, it's much less likely that a young child is going to have permanent lung damage.

-Adults who again have a much greater cytokine response are going to get that kind of lung damage.
+Adults who, again, have a much greater cytokine response are going to get that kind of lung damage.

-But six percent is not a small number, and given the inability of children below the age of five to engage in any infection control behavior whatsoever, they're at risk, period.
+And given the inability of children below the age of five to engage in any infection control behavior whatsoever, they're at risk, period.

-He thinks it's really fun, he thinks it's a game.
+He thinks it's a game.

 No play dates.